astronomer/airflow-guides/guides/data-quality.md

 - **Table**: e.g. checking against a template schema to verify that it has not changed.
 - **Over several tables**: e.g. creating logical checks like making sure a customer marked as 'inactive' has no purchases listed in any of the other tables.

+It is also important to distinguish the two types of Data Integrity Control:

+- **Flow Control**: monitors incoming data on a record-by-record basis and will sometimes prevent single records that fail certain data quality checks from entering the database.
+A well known tool for flow control is [Monte Carlo](https://docs.getmontecarlo.com/).
+- **Static Control**: runs checks on existing tables in a database.
+These checks can be performed on tables anywhere in a typical ETL pipeline and might halt the pipeline downstream of the whole table in case of a failed check to prevent further processing of data with quality issues.
+In this guide we will only cover static data quality checks.

 > **Note**: When exploring data quality needs and designing checks good questions to ask data professionals are: "What changes in these datasets would need your attention downstream?", "What changes in the data would you want to be alerted about?", "What changes in the data would you want to hold the pipeline?".

 ### Location and Downstream Effects of Data Quality Checks